jo-sm/parse-stages-csv/README.md

 You can optionally pass in two options, `stages` and `normalize`.

 The `stages` option allows you to select which stages you want in your output.
-Passing in a number or an array of a single number treats it as if you want just that stage, while passing in an array of numbers selects those stages.
+Passing in a number or an array of a single number treats it as if you want just that stage, while passing in an array of numbers selects the range of those stages, inclusive.

 ```javascript
 for await (const datum of parseStagesCSV(filename, { stages: [3, 5] })) {